Aurora Auto Repair

 Poor Wheel Alignment

 Wheel alignment plays a vital role in ensuring even tire wear and stable steering.
 Signs of poor alignment include off-center steering when driving straight and uneven tire wear.
+Aurora's pothole-damaged roads and construction zones are leading causes of alignment issues.
 While getting your wheels aligned is essential, it won't fix damaged suspension components affecting alignment.

 Shock Absorbers and Dampers